nvu01/nvu01.github.io/_posts/2025-06-01-poverty-regression-analysis.md

 ## Data Collection

 The data were collected using API requests to the U.S. Census Bureau’s 2023 ACS 1-Year datasets.
 The data collection process required learning how ACS data is structured.
-I studied Census Bureau documentation to understand table formats, variable naming, and geographic codes like the ucgid, which was essential for accurate county-level API requests.
+The whole process felt a bit overwhelming at first because the data is structured in ways I wasn’t used to.
+So, I spent time going through the Census Bureau’s documentation to get a clear picture of how everything fit together, including the nuances of table formats, variable naming and the geographic codes like the ucgid.

 Initially, I planned to manually search for variable and geographic codes, but I later developed a more efficient method.
 I created a Python script that searches downloaded metadata files for variable codes based on table IDs and variable labels.
 This tool handles case and spacing issues, reducing human error.
 Part of the code was adapted from this
 <a href="https://stackoverflow.com/questions/70383942/filtering-a-column-specify-case-sensitivity" target="_blank" rel="noopener">Stack Overflow thread</a>.